We are a global strategy & cultural intelligence

 consultancy powered by meaning.

-We are helping brands and organisations adapt to the changing cultural context of the 21st century to bridge the meaning & value disconnects between what brands do and what people actually value.
+We are helping brands and businesses adapt to the shifting cultural context of the 21st century to create meaning, cultural relevance and real value for people in these rapidly changing times.

-Understanding how the codes of culture impact people's values, beliefs, needs and behaviours helps brands unlock new value, create relevance, improve meaningfulness and drive meaningful growth.
+Understanding how the codes of culture impact people's values, needs and behaviours helps brands unlock their true value, create authentic meaning, improve meaningfulness and drive meaningful growth.

 Meaning is quickly becoming the most valuable currency of the 21st century.
 We have an abundance of data, but we lack sense.
 We lack perspective.
 Therefore, what we need isn’t more data, but more intelligence to interpret the data we already have in a larger cultural and social context.
 Context is where the real value is – it's not in the data, it's outside of the data looking in.

-We see brands and businesses as the living dynamic ecosystems of cultural meaning.
+That's why we look at the world of business from a holistic perspective.
+We see brands and organisations as the living dynamic ecosystems of cultural meaning.
 Brands are all about meaning.
 They are in the business of meaning exchange.
 People value meaning.
 We don’t buy brands; we buy what they represent.
-We consume what they mean to us: their personal relevance.
+We consume what brands mean to us: their personal relevance to our own values that we can identify with.

 The 21st-century economy is the economy of meaning.
 Managing value today undoubtedly means managing the meaning of brands.
 So, starting 2020, lead with meaning.
 Brands that will take charge and learn how to control their own symbolic meaning will become the masters of their future destiny.